I thought I would Create a Glass Text Effect in Photoshop. I decided to have a go at making my own style up.

 After Downloading go to Window/Styles and in Styles panel menu at the top right.
-Then choose ‘Load Style’ and navigate to the downloaded to the file with the extension of “.asl”.
+Then choose ‘Load Style’ and navigate to the downloaded file with the extension of “.asl”.

-A lot of this process is font size dependent.
 The larger the font size the larger the stroke size and the larger the size of the Bevel.
-Reverse this process for the small fonts.

 Lower Fill Opacity to 0%

 - Double click any area of the layer in the Layers Panel except the name and thumbnail to bring up the Layer Style dialogue box.

 - Under Advanced Blending bring down the Fill Opacity to 0%.

 Add a Stroke

 - Size the Stroke so that it looks reasonable on the text, only your eye can decide this.

 - Change the position to outside.
 You can come back here and try the other options later.